GGkas/GGkas/README.md

 ### Hi there 👋

 My name is George Koffas, and I'm a 23-year old student at the University of Thessaly, Greece.
-I'm currently working on my diploma thesis, which involves Deep Learning and its appliactions on music generation.
+I'm currently working on my diploma thesis, which involves Deep Learning and its applications on music generation.
 I'm currently interested in, and actively learning:
 * Game Development in C# and Unity
 * Full-Stack Web Development
 * The Lua scripting language